jRaffill/asi-24-25/README.md

 * Draw conclusions 🕺

 ## Steps:
 _Note: after steps that involve changing the metadata, you may have to check and manually add the 'sample-id' column title_
+_Note: .qzv files can be viewed using [qiime2 viewer](https://view.qiime2.org/)_
 1. Fetch data from [gmrepo](https://gmrepo.humangut.info/)
    * Phenotype "healthy," QC status "Good runs," experiment type "Amplicon," at least 18 years old, from one of the countries in the EU
    * See file gmrepo_list.txt